Welcome to the Charlbury Medical Centre

 Local COVID Vaccination Programme

-Over the coming weeks we will continue to offer numerous vaccine clinics, we ask that you please be patient and wait for your invitation and not call the surgery to enquire about it.
+Over the coming weeks we will continue to offer numerous vaccine clinics (please see news page for details), we ask that you please be patient and wait for your invitation and not call the surgery to enquire about it.

 Please do not come into the surgery unless you have a pre-booked appointment with a doctor or nurse.
 All appointments are offered as telephone consultations, unless a face to face appointment is deemed clinically indicated by your doctor.
 This is following current guidelines.